-So, all of a sudden your A/C needs repair at your Columbia home and you’re not sure what to expect.
-It’s daunting enough to let an AC repairman into your home, but then to not be sure what they’re going to do could add another level of anxiety.
+So, suddenly your A/C needs repair at your Columbia home and you’re not sure what to expect.
+It’s daunting enough to let an air conditioner repair technician into your home, but then to not know what exactly they’re going to do could add a whole other level of concern.
 Not to worry!
-Midland Air Service Experts is here to inform you on the standard AC repair process so you’ll be ready when an expert A/C system service technician needs to pay you a visit.
+Midland Air Service Experts is here to inform you on the basic AC repair process so you’ll be ready when an expert A/C system service technician needs to visit your home.

 AC Repair Starts Simple

-When the technician arrives to your home, the first thing they will most likely do is request to see your thermostat.
-It might seem silly, but they need to check it to verify that it’s not just a thermostat settings issue.
+When the repairman arrives to your home, the first thing they will most likely do is request to see your thermostat.
+It might sound silly, but they need to inspect it to verify that it’s not merely a thermostat settings error.
 The service tech will verify the thermostat is flipped to cool and then reduce the temperature to see if that will activate the air conditioner.
-A flawed or incorrectly connected wire could be the only thing that’s preventing you from having a comfortable home.
+A flawed or improperly connected wire could be all that’s preventing you from having a comfortable home.

 If this doesn’t resolve the trouble, the technician may ask you to see the circuit breaker box.
 They may set the circuit switches to off and then back to on to see if that resolves the issue with your air conditioning system.